Luigi-PastorePica/blood-pressure-htr/README.md

 A Python application that uses OCR (Optical Character Recognition) to extract blood pressure and heart rate data from handwritten medical logs and exports the results to CSV format.

+**This is a project I built using Kiro and Claude Sonnet 4.
+My intention is to test the new agentic IDE and LLM model, trying to see how far I can go with minimal manual source code changes.
+At this point, the application is able to instantiate a simple user interface (pretty cool, considering I have 0 experience with Tkinter), browse, and upload a document.
+Handwritten Text Recognition does not work at this time, or at least not with the files I tried uploading.

 ## Features

 - **Image Processing**: Preprocesses images for optimal OCR results